 New Draft: Transportation decisions will strive to maximize the positive impacts to the built environment while minimizing negative impacts to air quality and the natural environment.
 SRTC will promote investments in the region that protect and enhance the environment and promote energy conservation.
 SRTC will leverage data for the benefit of the region and establish performance measures to ensure coordinated regional policies make progress towards established objectives.
 SRTC will ensure that the region plans for a resilient, redundant, and connected multimodal transportation network that can withstand unforeseen disruptions.
-Coordinated regional program and fund project delivery.
+Coordinated regional investment opportunities will be sought out to support the fiscally constrained planning program and fund project delivery.